Rumour-Recognito/Rumour-Recognito-Backend/README.md

-# Getting Started with Create Rumor Recognito
+# Getting Started with Create Rumour Recognito

 Backend (Model Execution and API)

 ## Installation Steps

-Clone the Rumor-Recognito-Frontend repository from GitHub OR unzip the downloaded ZIP folder
+Clone the Rumour-Recognito-Frontend repository from GitHub OR unzip the downloaded ZIP folder

 ### `Requirements:`